 Methodology

 During a floristic survey conducted in the Deomali Hills of the Koraput Forest Division, Odisha, in November 2025, a creeping shrub belonging to the genus Rubus was encountered.
-Specimens were collected following standard herbarium procedures, and field notes on habitat, associated species and phenology were recorded in situ.
+Specimens were collected following standard herbarium procedures, and field notes on habitat, associated species and phenology were recorded in-situ.
 To verify the novelty of this regional record, we compared our collections with relevant literature and examined material and/or digital images from major Indian herbaria, as well as online databases.
 Subsequent critical analysis of morphological characters, supplemented by comparison with taxonomic descriptions in standard flora books (Hooker, 1878) and verified e-herbarium resources (POWO, 2025), confirmed the identity of the specimen as Rubus treutleri Hook.f.
 Only after finding no previous records of Rubus treutleri from Odisha or the Eastern Ghats did we treat this as a new distributional record for the region.

 Taxonomic treatment